Follow me down into my burrow for a moment, for I am about to show you the wonders of the white rabbit, a wondrous Italian rabbit recipe.

 - 3 tablespoons chopped fresh parsley

 - First you must break down your rabbits.
-(Here are instructions on how to cut up a rabbit.)
-Save the stray bones in the pelvis, ribs, belly flaps and neck for the stock.
+(See note below) Save the stray bones in the pelvis, ribs, belly flaps and neck for the stock.

 - To make the stock, Cover all the rabbit pieces -- not just the stray ones -- into a pot and cover them with cool water by about 1/2 inch.
 Bring this to a boil, then turn off the heat.
 Skim off any sludgy stuff that floats to the top.
 Fish out all the good pieces of rabbit -- legs and saddle -- and put them in a bowl in the fridge.
 Add the remaining stock ingredients, return everything to a bare simmer and cook for 1 hour.
 Strain and set aside.

 - Now find a heavy, lidded pot such as a Dutch oven and heat the olive oil over medium heat.
 When it is hot, add the sliced onions and cook until soft and translucent.
 Do not brown them.
 Add the white wine, 1 cup of the stock, the rabbit pieces from the fridge, the thyme and the garlic cloves.
 Bring to a simmer and add salt to taste.
 Turn the heat down to low, cover the pot and cook until the meat is tender, about 90 minutes to 2 hours.